Naturopathic Treatment for Fibromyalgia (FM)

 What Causes Fibromyalgia?

 There are several theories as to what causes it:

-Patients with fibromyalgia are thought to have a sensitized or hyperactive central nervous system that leads to an increased volume control on pain and sensory processing.
+Patients with FM are thought to have a sensitized or hyperactive central nervous system.
+This means that they have an increased volume control on pain and sensory processing.

 MTHFR is an enzyme required to convert inactive folic acid to its active form, 5MTHF.
 5MTHF is necessary to prevent DNA damage and also to perform a liver detoxification step known as methylation.
-Under methylators can experience symptoms such as those in fibromyalgia.
+Poor methylators can experience symptoms such as those in this disease.

-Every cell in your body contains a tiny organelle called the mitochondria, these are the energy generators for the cell.
-As we age, mitochondrial function declines.
-Many neurodegenerative disorders, diabetes, cancer, fibromyalgia, muscular and cardiovascular diseases have been associated with poor mitochondrial function.
+Every cell in your body contains a tiny organelle called the mitochondria.
+These are the energy generators for the cell.
+As we age, their function declines.
+Many disorders including diabetes, cancer, FM, muscular and cardiovascular diseases have been associated with poor mitochondrial function.

-Studies have noted a correlation between low levels of zinc and the number of tender points in FM and low levels of magnesium and greater fatigue in FM patients.
+Studies noted a correlation between low levels of zinc and the number of tender points in FM.
+Low levels of magnesium correlate with greater fatigue in FM patients.

 What are the symptoms of Fibromyalgia?

-An easy memory device for the symptoms of this disease is the word FIBRO which stands for:
+An easy way to remember the symptoms of this disease is the word FIBRO which stands for:

 F = Fatigue and Fog (foggy thinking)

-I = Insomnia (difficulties with all aspects of sleep including initiation, maintenance, and restorative)
+I = Insomnia (difficulties with all aspects of sleep including getting to sleep, staying asleep, and quality of sleep)

 R = Rigidity (stiffness in muscles and joints)